 The Deaconess Family Medicine Residency Program was approved in 1975 by the Liaison Committee on Graduate Medical Education.
 Since 1976, the residency program has had continuous ACGME accreditation.

 Dr. D.C.
 Buehner became the first program director in 1975 until his departure in 1978.
 Dr. Wallace M. Adye became the part-time program director in 1978, and then the full-time program director in 1985 upon moving his private practice to the Family Medicine Center.
 Dr. Kim Volz became the current Program Director upon Dr. Adye’s retirement in 1996.
+Dr. Volz directed the program for 22 years and is credited with providing leadership and guidance for the successful training of 134 residents.
+Dr. Scott Cordts became the fourth Program Director on July 1, 2018.

 In 1997, the residency program moved to the Wallace M. Adye Center located on Read Street.
 The center was named to honor Dr. Wallace M. Adye and his devotion to graduate medical education in Evansville since the program’s inception in 1975.
 The Wallace M. Adye Center moved to its current location on Columbia Street in 2015.